 Enlisting volunteers for roles within the Residential Life Team takes place throughout the academic year as and when vacancies arise.
 There is an annual cycle for enlisting volunteers, with the main round for the next academic year usually commencing in April.

-It may be helpful for you to note that there are three stages to the application process - application form, Assessment Centre and interview.
-Volunteer Agreements are issued for an academic year from 1 September to 31 August.
+It may be helpful for you to note that the application process may be modified for 2021 to allow for social distancing.
+The application process is therefore likely to be an application form followed by an online interview.
+Please be aware that Volunteer Agreements are issued for an academic year from 1 September to 31 August.

-- For those candidates who are shortlisted for the assessment stage, interviews will be held week commencing 19/10/20
+- For those candidates who are shortlisted, interviews will be held between 4-8 October 2021

-Due to the current situation, enlisting of volunteers is slightly different this year.
-An assessment task will be undertaken by all shortlisted candidates, details of which will be emailed before their interview.
-Interviews will be held using Microsoft Teams.
+Due to the current situation, interviews will be held using Microsoft Teams.
 These roles are not suitable for applicants with families (under 18s).

-Please refer to the relevant person specification and duties on the right hand side of this page and ensure you select the correct role on the application form.
+Please refer to the Resident Tutor & Sub Warden person specification and duties and ensure you select the correct role on the application form.
 If you have any issues submitting your application, please try a different web browser.

 - Volunteer framework and expectations